danielmbrasil/SuperDino/README.md

 - truezipp: coins.
 You can find it at https://opengameart.org/content/coins-asset;

 All sound effects were taken from freensound.org.
-Below you'll find the list of the authors' usernames:
+Below you'll find a list with the authors' usernames:

 - lloydevans09: jump sound effect;